51Degrees/documentation/src/concepts/configuration/builders/elementbuilder.md

 @defaultsnippet{Select a language.}
 @startsnippet{dotnet}
 In .NET, the user is free to define methods on the builder as they wish.
-However, if they want to take advantage of the @Pipeline's @buildfromconfiguration method then they must follow certain rules:
+However, if they want to take advantage of the @buildfromconfiguration method on the @Pipeline then they must follow certain rules:

 1. A configuration method on an **element builder** must have one and only one parameter.